Skip to main content

 D

-Tiny white to pink flowers in distinctive knot-like clusters from midsummer through fall.
-The knot-like flower buds are the source of the common name 'knotted marjoram.'
-Flowers attract pollinators.
-Flavor is strongest just before flowers open.
+Tiny white to pink flowers carried in knot-like clusters from midsummer through fall.
+The knotted bud clusters give the species its alternative common name 'knotted marjoram' across English-speaking herb traditions.
+Flowers attract pollinators including honeybees and butterflies.
+The leaf flavor is strongest just before flowers open, which is the harvest target stage for culinary use.

 Detailed Descriptions